dsparrius/Sample-Code/README.md

 This is a collection of projects I have worked on.

 The ODE/PDE branch is a collection of excersies and examples where I implemented numerical methods myself for practice.
 This includes verifying error estimatesfor grid refinements.
+These examples are quick implementations for practice and studying.
+Code was written to become more familiar with math libraries.

 The SDE branch is a collection of code that I implemented for a presentation I did in a topics course on SDEs.
 This includes verifying error estimates satisfied expectations for Euler and Milstein methods for weak and strong convergence.